jcoliz/BrewHub.Devices.Still6UnitController/README.md

 ## Getting Started

-The fastest way to get started is bring up an instance of the [BrewHub.Net Edge Stack](https://github.com/jcoliz/BrewHub.Edge), and include the optional controllers to generate synthetic data.
+The fastest way to get started is bring up an instance of the [BrewHub.Net Edge Stack](https://github.com/jcoliz/BrewHub.Edge), while including the optional controllers to generate synthetic data.
 Those controllers are instances of the Six-Unit Distillery device controller in a container.
 Of course, device software doesn't run in a container in a real system, however this will get a demo up and running quickly.

 ```